What is Lead Scoring?

 The main advantage of integrating these two pieces of software together is that you will be able to create effective lead scoring models.

-We’re not going to go into too much detail about the absolute need for marketing automation, but here’s a blog we posted earlier this year on why you should consider using marketing automation.
+We’re not going to go into too much detail about the absolute need for marketing automation, but here’s a blog we posted earlier on why you should consider using marketing automation.

 It doesn’t matter if you are only selling one product or service, you will still have customers from lots of different demographics.
 These are lots of different criteria you can use to segment your lists.
 For example, it could be a job title, geographical location or interests.

 3. Award Customised Scores Depending on the Actions They Take